-While each Northeastern Coordinated System Plan is a snapshot in time, the planning process is continuous and flexible, and the ISO/RTOs update the results of planning activities as needed, accounting for the status of ongoing projects, studies, and new initiatives.
+While each Northeastern Coordinated System Plan captures information from a snapshot in time, the planning process is continuous and flexible.
+The ISO/RTOs routinely update the results of planning activities as needed, accounting for the status of ongoing projects, studies, and new initiatives.
 The JIPC continues working toward meeting all challenges for planning and operating the system in accordance with all requirements in the ISOs/RTOs' respective Open Access Transmission Tariffs (OATTs), all planning criteria, and planning procedures.